pietervdvn/ALGT/src/Assets/Manual/Thesis/7Conclusion.md

 Updating the syntax to allow a dynamic type is trivially done by adding a new choice `?` to the syntactic form.

-The runtime which supports the dynamic features is still a task for the programmer.
-Luckily, STFL is already constructed to allow these features by having runtime typechecks available and already performing these casts at runtime when needed, as noticed in \ref{the-dynamic-runtime}.
+Creating the runtime with support for the dynamic features is still a task for the programmer.
+Luckily, STFL is already constructed to allow these features by having runtime typechecks available and performing these typecasts at runtime when needed, as noticed in section \ref{the-dynamic-runtime}.

 At last, the typesystem itself is gradualized.
 As it turns out in section \ref{gradualizing-domain-and-codomain}, this boils down to converting some helper functions over types into functions over _sets of types_.
 To achieve this algorithmically, abtstract interpretation was used.

 A framework for abstract interpretation over syntactic forms was constructed in chapter \ref{syntax-driven-abstract-interpretation}.
-This powerfull technique allowed to reason about an entire set passing through a function at once efficiently, based on an efficient notation for sets in combination with transformations over this notation.
+This powerfull technique allowed to reason about an entire set passing through a function efficiently, based on an efficient notation for sets in combination with transformations over this notation.

-This abstract interpretation gives guidance on how the gradualized functions should behave, allowing a gradual typesystem to be built.
+This abstract interpretation gives guidance on how the gradualized functions behave, allowing a gradual typesystem to be built.
 As bonus does the abstract interpretation give some extra checks for the metalanguage.

 To test this abstract interpretation, gradual counterparts of `domain` and `codomain` were constructed in the process to gradualize STFL.

-Gradualizing STFL manually is possible, altough some care should taken regarding implementation of the runtime and of the gradualized functions.
+A gradualization of STFL was thus constructed manually, where some care was taken regarding implementation of the runtime and the gradualized functions.

 \medskip